Are you pumped about studying abroad with Verto but not sure how to make it work financially?

 - This percentage is called an “interest rate”.

 The details about interest rates and repayment plans vary by each loan provider.
 It’s important that you do your research on different loan providers and understand your loan agreement well before accepting any loans.
-This article is a good starting point.
+Use Sparrow, a trusted portal, to research and compare your loan options.

 5-Month Installment Payment Plan